codahale/veil/docs/src/design/hkd.md

 Each participant in Veil has a secret key, which is a string $S \rgets \allbits{512}$.

-To derive a private key from a secret key, a duplex is initialized with a constant key and used to absorb $S$.
-A scalar
+## Deriving The Root Key

-$d$ is then derived from output:
+To derive a root private key from a secret key, a duplex is initialized with a constant key and used to absorb $S$.
+A scalar $d$ is then derived from output:

 $$
 \Cyclist{\literal{veil.scaldf.root}} \\